Chilli garlic Chutney || Garlic Chilli Chutney || How to make chili garlic sauce with step-by-step photos

 Chilli garlic chutney is a fiercely hot and tangy sauce, very easy and simple sauce is prepared with garlic, dry whole red chilies along with some basic spices, It has more flavor and effectively enhances the taste of any food alongside this is a side dish of any snack items

-This homemade chilli garlic sauce recipe packs all the same fiery flavour as the spicy condiment found at restaurants.
+This homemade chili garlic sauce recipe packs all the same fiery flavor as the spicy condiment found at restaurants.

 Making your chili garlic sauce allows you to adjust the flavoring, adding sweetness to offset the heat or additional vinegar to bring out another dimension, this is a very flavourful and aromatic sauce but to make this sauce first has to be acted upon over these safety rules

 - Peppers, even dried ones reconstituted in water, contain oils that can burn sensitive skin.
 These oils don’t wash off easily, which means once they’re on your hands, it’s only a matter of time before you rub your eye or nose and wind up in tears.

 - So, wear a pair of powder-free nitrile gloves or, if you don’t have any, slather your hands with butter before you begin working.
 The butter will act as a barrier between your skin and the peppers’ oils, which will come off your hands when you wash them.

 Protect Your Eyes and Mouth, Too

 Consider eye protection.
 This isn’t just about the occasional pepper squirting directly at your eye, which is a definite risk when you’re working with a pound of them.
 It’s also to protect you from the danger of forgetting that you’re working with hot peppers and rubbing your eye — you’ll poke your glasses instead.

 I learned this the hard way: when you’re standing over your food processor whirring a pound of chili peppers, there are going to be fumed.
 Lots of fumes.
 Taking a deep breath through your nose at that point might clear your sinuses momentarily, as it did mine.